Amir Sends Congratulations To President Of Albania

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent today, November 28, a cable of congratulations to the President of the Republic of Albania HE Bajram Begaj on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to President of the Republic of Albania Bajram Begaj on the anniversary of his country's Independence Day.

 Legal Disclaimer: